NunoAndrezo/42_school_exam_rank_04/README.md

 # 42_school_exam_rank_04
-Exercises and solutions for exam rank 4 in Berlin 42 school
+Guideline for the new exam rank 04, 42 school